devendrapratap307/ai_recommendation_microservices/README.md

 ## 📌 How to Run (High Level)

-1. Start Kafka & Zookeeper
+1. Start Kafka & Zookeeper with Docker
 2. Start PostgreSQL & MongoDB
 3. Run services in order:
     - user-service